tandon-ritz/cloudmesh-nn/README.md

   csv and put in the mongoDB then we can add new data to DB

 ### Data
 Identify the useful end points for data gathering and exploring here.
+Currently the user most add a data dir before the download will execute.

 ### Experiment